mblayman/homeschool/README.md

 you can install that tool
 with `brew install graphviz`.

-Note: install `psycopg2-binary` to avoid compiling it.
-This will require PostgreSQL
-which can be installed with `brew install postgresql`.
+PostgreSQL can be installed with `brew install postgresql`.

 ```bash
 $ pip install -r requirements-dev.txt